 The mission of the Council is to protect and promote the welfare of the people of Texas by ensuring that behavioral health services and social work practice are provided by qualified and competent practitioners who adhere to established professional standards.
 This mission is derived from the duly enacted statutes governing each regulated profession, as well as the law creating the Council, and supersedes the interest of any individual or special interest group.

 Acting in accordance with the highest standards of ethics, accountability, efficiency, and openness, the Council approaches its mission with a deep sense of purpose and responsibility, and affirms that the regulation of behavioral health services and social work practice is a public trust.
 The Council assumes a proactive leadership role in this regard and pledges to carry out its mission in an efficient, innovative, collaborative, and equitable manner.

-Visitors will be allowed in the Council’s office to drop-off documents and materials however, no more than one visitor will be allowed in the office at any given time.
-While agency staff rotate between working in the office and remotely, individuals are strongly encouraged to mail, email, or upload any application or complaint materials they wish to submit, in lieu of hand delivery.
-Meetings with staff (e.g., in-person or face to face) are not permitted.
+While visitors are allowed in the Council’s office to drop-off documents and materials, visitors are not permitted to meet with individual staff members without an appointment.
+Thus, individuals are strongly encouraged to mail, email, or upload any application or complaint materials they wish to submit, in lieu of hand delivery.

 Military Service Members, Veterans, and Spouses

 The Council honors and supports our military personnel and veterans returning to civilian life and wishes to thank them for the sacrifices that they and their families have made on behalf of our nation.
 The skills that men and women acquire in the Armed Forces are valuable.
 These skills may benefit an individual that decides to pursue a career in behavioral health.